Being a Responsible Dog Owner

 - demonstrates good control over their dog(s) when council staff inspect the property

-- has paid their registration in full by 31 July of each registration year.
+- has paid their registration in full by 31 July of each registration year (which attracts a 10% prompt payment discount).

 Your Responsible Dog Owner status will be renewed each registration year provided that you continue to comply with the Responsible Dog Owner criteria.